surfliner/surfliner-mirror/README.md

 ### Starlight
 Starlight is an exhibits platform based on [Spotlight](https://github.com/projectblacklight/spotlight).
 See the [Starlight README](https://gitlab.com/surfliner/surfliner/blob/master/starlight/README.md) for more information.
 Starlight was named after Southern Pacific Starlight Train that operated overnight between Los Angeles and San Francisco from October 1949 - July 1957.

+## Developer Setup
+* Start by getting yourself an account on GitLab.
+* Once you have that, be sure to [add an SSH key to your GitLab account](https://docs.gitlab.com/ee/ssh/#adding-an-ssh-key-to-your-gitlab-account)
+* Change to your working directory for new projects `cd .`
+* Clone Surfliner's monorepo `git@gitlab.com:surfliner/surfliner.git`
+* Change to the application directory `cd surfliner`
+* For Lark specific setup see [Lark README](https://gitlab.com/surfliner/surfliner/blob/master/lark/README.md)

 ## Team